 The Higher Education Amendments of 1992 extended borrowing opportunities to all families, regardless of income or need.
 Students are eligible to borrow through the Federal Stafford Loan Program, and parents may borrow through a program called Federal Parent Loans for Undergraduate Students (PLUS).
-Interest subsidy for Federal Stafford Loans, however, is restricted to those borrowers who demonstrate eligibility as based on the Federal Methodology.
-All student borrowers must file the Free Application for Federal Student Aid (FAFSA) in order to receive Federal Stafford Loan funds.
+Interest subsidy for Federal Stafford Loans, however, is restricted to those borrowers who demonstrate eligibility based on the Federal Methodology.
+All student borrowers must file the Free Application for Federal Student Aid (FAFSA).
 The combined Federal Stafford, PLUS and other student aid cannot exceed the cost of attendance.
 Federal Family Loans are available only to United States citizens or to noncitizens who have permanent resident status.
 Lending institutions such as banks and credit unions provide funds for both the Federal Stafford and Federal PLUS loans.
 Hamilton recommends certain lenders for their excellent service and the Office of Financial Aid may be contacted for the names of these lenders.